Dreaming of a tropical island, but have only 3-4 days to enjoy it? There is no better place to spend a long weekend than the island of Kauai.

 6. Waimea Canyon State Park

 The moment you pull over to look at a large canyon with predominantly red, brown, and green hues, your mind immediately goes back to one of the natural wonders of the world, the Grand Canyon.
-Waimea Canyon State Park indeed possesses some characteristic features that allow to give it the nickname of the Grand Canyon of the Pacific.
-Approximately 10 miles long and over 3,000 feet deep, the park attracts with its incredible views, challenging hiking trails, and cascading waterfalls.
+Waimea Canyon State Park indeed possesses some characteristic features that earned it the nickname of the Grand Canyon of the Pacific.
+Approximately 10 miles long and over 3,000 feet deep, the park attracts with astounding views, challenging hiking trails, and cascading waterfalls.

 7. Kalalau Lookout